mmccurry/sinamp/README.md

 ## Sinamp (Sinamp Is Not A Music Player)
-Sinamp is some glue code that allows you to select an audio file with fzf and play it in mplayer.
+Sinamp is a directory based frontend for mplayer that let's you use fzf to select songs and albums.
+It is very much a work in progress.